dirkwhoffmann/vAmigaTS/Sprites/clip/README.md

 #### clip1h and clip2h

-Same as clip1 and clip2 in HIRES mode.
+Same as clip1 and clip2 in hires mode.

 Dirk Hoffmann, 2020